Lisa Kristine

 Lisa Kristine (born September 2, 1965) is an American humanitarian photographer, activist, and speaker.
 Her photography has documented indigenous cultures and social causes, such as modern slavery, in more than 100 countries.
-Through her work, Kristine has supported numerous charities and humanitarian organizations.
-Kristine has delivered keynote and appeared on panels at conferences held at the Vatican, United Nations, Thomson Reuters, Trust London.
+Through her work, Kristine has supported charities and humanitarian organizations.
 She is a member of the Explorer's Club.

 Kristine has published six books and has been the subject of four documentaries.
 Kristine is the recipient of the 2013 Lucie Humanitarian Award.
 In 2017, she founded Human Thread Foundation to promote human dignity through educating the public and driving awareness about social causes.
 In 2019, her exhibition on human trafficking was inaugurated by Pope Francis at the Vatican.